About Sheet Piling

 The water flow through sealed interlocks can be calculated with a practical design method backed up by several in-situ full-scale tests.

 Each construction project is unique because of ground conditions, water tightness requirements, installation methods and vary from site to site.
-Therefore, the choice of a sealing system must be made carefully considering all the specific constraints and requirements.
+Therefore, the choice of a sealing system must be made carefully considering all the environmental constraints and requirements.

 The integrity of a sealant will depend upon its suitability regarding the installation and the driving method, as well as the soil and water conditions.